 Over her nine years at The Wine House, Dinah has grown into her role as General Manager.
 She supervises day-to-day business, hires and trains staff, conducts event planning, and, most importantly, continues to grow her knowledge of wine.
 In 2014, Dinah traveled to Spain, one of her favorite wine regions, on behalf of The Wine House.
 The trip, hosted by The Country Vintner, was a five-star experience into a world of food and wine.
 Although wine was the major focus of the trip, food was a strong component.
 Upon returning to work, Dinah was eager to introduce her newfound knowledge in flavorful wine and food pairings to The Wine House menu.

 In 2015, Dinah married longtime boyfriend, Joel Herring.
-And in April 2018, they welcomed their first child, a son, Logan William Herring.”.They will be expecting their first child in April 2018.
+And in April 2018, they welcomed their first child, a son, Logan William Herring.
 She recently passed her WSET (Wine and Spirit Education Trust) Level 3 with Merit, an accreditation that she continues to pursue.
 Dinah enjoys being a part of The Wine House family, expanding her friendship and wine knowledge with Michael, and looks forward to what the future may bring both personally and professionally.